Mastiff mixes will vary in appearance, temperament, and health, depending on the breeds involved.

 Before we do though, let’s explore some of the background of the Mastiff.

-Tracing the lineage of Mastiffs is a rather difficult task.
+Tracing the lineage of Mastiffs is a difficult task.
 Different types of the breed have cropped up across the world, going back millennia.

 The humble Mastiff gets a mention in writings from Ancient Greece, Egypt, Rome and China.
-Experts think that the breed originated in Asia, though they quickly spread across the globe.
+Experts think the breed began in Asia, though they quickly spread across the globe.
 Julius Caesar was said to have raved about how well they helped protect their owners during his invasion of Britain in 55BC.

-Enormous and intimidating yet loyal and affectionate, they’ve proved popular with humans throughout the ages.
+Enormous and intimidating yet loyal and affectionate.
+They’ve proved popular with humans throughout the ages.
 So it’s no wonder they spread to every corner of the globe.

 Distinguishing Characteristics of a Mastiff

-Mastiffs are big, big dogs.
+Mastiffs are big dogs.
 They are heavy set, with large bones, wide shoulders, big paws and considerably-proportioned heads.

 The average weight for a male is around 130-220 pounds and 100-160 pounds in a female.